Do you know what your money values are?

 Look at your lifestyle

 Do your current living circumstances reflect your money values?
 Consider the home you live in, the vehicle you drive, the groceries you buy, the hobbies you have, etc. All of these things require some degree of your money to be purchased and maintained.
-Ask yourself if these expenses align with your values.
+Ask yourself if these monthly expenses align with your values.

 Maybe you’ll decide that spending $2,000 on a mortgage isn’t supporting your money value for financial freedom in retirement.
 By downsizing your home and moving to a lower-cost neighborhood, you’d be able to put more money in your 401(k) so you’d have enough to retire on time.